“Debacle & Revival of BSNL”

-In the nutshell, BSNL revival requires following action plan described at a very high level as, “Dynamic and dependable visionaries, influencing by their own strengths with the concentration on strategic services of latest requirements of the stakeholders.”
+In the nutshell, the BSNL revival requires the following action plan described at a very high level, “Dynamic and dependable visionaries, influencing by their own strengths with the concentration on strategic services of the latest requirements of the stakeholders.”

 Author – Nitin Shende, PMP®, PBA®, PRINCE2®, QPMP®

 Sr. VP Project management Consulting & Knowledge Transfer